What had 700 miles of driving, three scheduled games and only two actual innings of baseball?

 Saturday, April 20:

 The first thing that I did when I woke up on Saturday morning was lift the blind of my hotel room window to check the conditions outside.
 To my dismay, it was still raining, albeit lightly.
 This wasn’t much of a surprise, given that the forecast was calling for rain all day Friday and Saturday, but I was hopeful things would look a little drier.
-It was all well and good to lose the first game of my road trip to rain, but I definitely didn’t want the doubleheader to be a wash.
+It was one thing to lose the first game of my road trip to rain, but I definitely didn’t want the doubleheader to be a wash.

 Feeling a little discouraged by the crummy weather, but still eager to get back to Sahlen Field, I once again made the short drive downtown and parked my car in the lot behind the outfield fence a little after 10 a.m.
 The doubleheader was scheduled to start at 1:05 p.m., and while I knew there wouldn’t likely be any batting practice, I wanted to be at the ballpark just in case anything exciting happened.